 Diagnosed with HIV?

-If you recently discovered that you have HIV, you are probably starting to look for information around you about what that means.
+If you recently discovered that you have HIVYou are probably starting to look for information around you about what this means.
 You may also want to know what you can do about it.
 Reading this chapter is an excellent starting point.
-You are taking the first step in the lifelong journey of learning to live with HIV.
+You are taking the first step in the journey along the life to learn to live with HIV.

 Unlike me, you enter this “Parallel Universe” with a lot of information!
 Unfortunately not all of it is reliable, I know.
 But when I entered this universe, there was no website!